 Traits are grouped by what they respond to.
-The kind determines the category of input — not the specific value, which is set per trait — and therefore what kinds of player choices will satisfy or frustrate this character.
+The kind determines the category of input and therefore what kinds of player choices will satisfy or frustrate this character.

 MAT